 In a daylight model, there are a few factors that are key to determining the impact of daylight on your building including:

-1. Location: The sky dome, which represents the amount of light those emanating from the sun, the sky and clouds, is auto created and loaded for any location on Earth.
-In cove.tool this is done automatically for you as soon as you enter a building location.
+1. Location: The skydome, which represents the amount of light that emanates from the sun, the sky, and clouds, is auto-created and loaded for any location on Earth.
+In cove.tool, this is done automatically for you as soon as you enter a building location.
 This input generates site context needed to accurately replicate the conditions of your project.

-2. Geometry: cove.tool pulls in the Geometry directly from your 3D model using the cove.tool plugins for Revit, Rhino/Grasshopper and Sketchup.
-The geometry is pulled out in various layers for glass surface, wall surfaces, floor surfaces, roof surfaces, shading structures (which can includes the overhang/fins/light shelves, but also context and buildings).
-To represent trees upload boxes instead of complex foliage.
-The geometry is then accurately represented within the cove.tool web-app.
+2. Geometry: we pull in the Geometry directly from your 3D model using the cove.tool plugins for Revit, Rhino/Grasshopper, and Sketchup.
+The geometry is pulled out in various layers for glass surface, wall surfaces, floor surfaces, roof surfaces, shading structures (which can include overhang, fins, light-shelves, and site context).
+Important: To represent trees upload boxes instead of complex foliage.
+The geometry is then accurately represented within the web-app.

 3. Grid Size: The grid size as a measurement unit in ft/m represents the size of the analysis grid on which the simulation is done.
 The smaller the grid size, the slower the simulation.
-The cove.tool model, auto runs at a 6 ft grid but can be modified by the user down to 2 ft for a LEED level daylight grid.
+We autoruns at a 6 ft grid but can be modified by the user down to 2 ft for a LEED level daylight grid.
 There is only a slight change in accuracy between grid sizes so if you want a fast idea the larger grid size is perfectly acceptable for early stage decisions.